 Under Murabaha’s home financing plan, the lender will purchase the property on the customer’s behalf and immediately sells back the property to the customer at a higher price point from which you make an initial lump sum payment followed by monthly payments to the bank until the end of the repayment term.

-Right to Buy does not qualify under this arrangement and it is much less popular compared to the Ijara method as the Murabaha arrangement could work out more expensive overall and less flexibility provided to the customer in terms of early repayments.
+The right of council tenants to purchase their council. does not qualify under this arrangement and it is much less popular compared to the Ijara method as the Murabaha arrangement could work out more expensive overall and less flexibility provided to the customer in terms of early repayments.

 Another type of Sharia mortgage is called Musharaka which is a co-ownership agreement between the customer and the bank where they buy the property together.

 The customer’s ownership grows overtime whilst the bank’s share shrinks as the customer makes monthly repayment consisting of part capital and part rent until eventually the customer owns the bank’s share of the property.

 The more of a customer’s stake in the property grows, the less of a share is owned by the bank and this reduces the rent payment for using the bank’s share of the property.

 Many UK banks, building societies and lenders on and off the high street provide Sharia mortgages, not just Islamic banks.
 If you need help and guidance on choosing the between the different products and providers available, please get in touch with us at Needing Advice and we will be delighted to help you.